-29. Under the NJC Green Book terms, employees (except those covered by paragraph 30) required to work on a bank holiday, public holiday or statutory holiday are entitled to a double time enhancement for the hours worked on that day.
+28. Under the NJC Green Book terms, employees (except those covered by paragraph 30) required to work on a bank holiday, public holiday or statutory holiday are entitled to a double time enhancement for the hours worked on that day.
 In addition, at a later date, time off with pay shall be allowed on the following basis:

-- Half day's leave would be given for any hours amounting to less than half a day - Full day's leave for any hours exceeding half a normal working day. - 30.
-For those who do not usually work on a bank holiday, public holiday or statutory holiday and are asked to work, the nationally agreed pay terms mean the employee would receive double pay and time off for the hours worked. - 31.
+- Half day's leave would be given for any hours amounting to less than half a day - Full day's leave for any hours exceeding half a normal working day. - 29.
 Employees who regularly work bank holidays, public holidays and statutory holidays do not receive an enhanced rate for working such days as part of their normal rota.
 In other words, they are paid their usual rate of pay.